 This is most recent syllabus.
 Your final syllabus will be given during your first day of class

-This course was formerly HSIT 380 and is crosslisted with HIST 370.
+This course was formerly HSIT 380 and is crosslisted with FLM 370.

 This hybrid history/cinema course provides an in-depth examination of Cosa nostra through a historical, social, and cultural perspective.
 The course will trace the progression of the Sicilian mafia from the Risorgimento to the present day, also considering the migration of this group into the States.
 The fiction – stereotypes, myths, and legends – surrounding the mafia will be examined through a scrupulous analysis of some of the most important American and Italian films portraying mafia culture.